Windesson/RealTimeFlightPrices/README.md

-An ASP.NET Web Single-Page Applications to Inquire Real-Time Flights Prices
+A Single-Page Applications to Inquire Real-Time Flights Prices
 ==============================================
 A Web App implementing a Web Services that will provide the end-user with the functionality to inquire about real-time flights prices.

 Skyscanner - API limitation
 ==============================
-Rapidapi-Skyscanner api most often does not return inbound flights quotes. you can verify this by running the same query using https://rapidapi.com/skyscanner/api/skyscanner-flight-search.
+Rapidapi-Skyscanner API most often does not return inbound flights quotes for a round trip.
+This can verify this by running the same query using https://rapidapi.com/skyscanner/api/skyscanner-flight-search.
 Rapidapi-Skyscanner does not provide a booking link to view the quote deals on Skyscanner website itself.
-This project will redirect you to the real skyscanner website on “View More Deals”, but don't expected to find the same deals return by Rapidapi-Skyscanner.
+This project will redirect the user to the real skyscanner website on “View More Deals”, but don't expected to find the same deals return by Rapidapi-Skyscanner.

 Azure Live
 ===========